 Following the first name, I will describe the use location, for example the fridge.

 Finally I leave the last 4 characters of sensor address in the name so I can tell it by its MAC address should the need ever come up.
-I took a picture for my Ruuvi Station background and the first sensor is ready for use!
+After that, I took a picture for my Ruuvi Station background and the first sensor is ready for use!

 Freezer is similarly easy to add, but this time I use the NFC scan feature to ensure that the tag in my hand is the one I am adding to app.